-Often labeled impressionist, Maurice Ravel's style grew out of his great interest in a broad variety of styles, including Spanish folk music, French baroque, and American jazz.
+Often labelled an impressionist, Maurice Ravel's style grew out of his great interest in a broad variety of styles, including Spanish folk music, French baroque, and American jazz.
 At the same time he considered himself in many ways a classicist.
 An outwardly elegant person, always immaculately dressed, his art seems often to strike a perfect balance between pure intellect and emotion.
 The exquisite craftsmanship of his scores is always matched by a great commitment to melody and a fascinating depth of passion.

 Pavane pour une infante défunte

 The title "Pavane for a Dead Princess" may seem exceedingly gloomy, but Ravel clarified that rather than a funeral lament, this is “an evocation of a pavane that a little princess might, in former times, have danced at the Spanish court“.